Triplex Plunger Pump Troubleshooting Guide: Common Problems, Causes & Solutions

 Suction Conditions and Cavitation Effects

-Air entrainment is particularly damaging.
-Entrained air compresses during the plunger stroke, absorbing energy that should have generated pressure.
-The result is unstable pressure and accelerated component wear.
+Air entrainment is especially troublesome.
+Entrained air compresses during the plunger stroke and absorbs energy that should have produced pressure.
+The result is unstable discharge pressure and faster wear of valves, seals, and plungers.

 Thermal Effects and Fluid Property Changes

-In continuous-duty systems, fluid temperature gradually increases due to compression and friction.
-As temperature rises, viscosity decreases, increasing internal leakage through seals and valves.
+In continuous-duty systems, fluid temperature may rise due to compression, friction, recirculation, or bypass flow.
+As temperature rises, viscosity may decrease.
+Lower viscosity can increase internal leakage through seals, valve clearances, and worn surfaces.

 Drive System and Speed Verification